OSAP for Micro-credentials

 Repayment of OSAP

-The interest rate on Micro-credential Student Loans is prime plus 1%.
-If the student has OSAP loans from full-time or part-time studies, these loans are not eligible for interest-free status and remain repayable while the student is enrolled in a micro-credential.
+If a student also has OSAP loans from full‑time or part‑time studies, those loans do not qualify for interest‑free status while the student is enrolled in a micro‑credential and remain repayable during that time.